Last Updated November 11, 2022

 Oregon as a whole certainly isn’t the cheapest place to live in the United States, and housing is the biggest reason why.
-The median cost for a home in Oregon was $335,000 in 2018, compared to $219,700 nationwide.
+Through 2021 to date, homes in Oregon have sold for an average of $447,968, compared to $374,900 nationwide.

 Keep in mind that these figures are skewed heavily toward the Portland metro area, home to a whopping 60% of Oregon’s population.
 Portland is expensive, and though its housing market has cooled off, signs don’t point toward it getting any cheaper.

 Eugene is not Portland (and it’s proud of it!)
 But Eugene’s housing market is pretty hot itself, and available inventory is extremely low.
-The median sale price for residential properties in Eugene has been in the mid $300k range for most of 2020, and its market is appreciating more rapidly than the national average.
+The median sale price for residential properties in Eugene has been in the low-to-mid $430k range for most of 2021, and its market is appreciating more rapidly than the national average.

 Maybe you’re moving from an even more expensive housing market (California, we’re looking at you) and those figures don’t sound so bad at all.
 Compared to other places in Oregon like Portland and Bend, they really aren’t.